Wesleyan-Media-Project/entity_linking_2022/README.md

    git clone https://github.com/Wesleyan-Media-Project/entity_linking_2022.git
    ```

 2. The scripts in this repo are in [Python](https://www.python.org/) and [R](https://www.r-project.org/).
 Make sure you have both installed and set up before continuing.
 To install and set up Python you can follow the [Beginner's Guide to Python](https://wiki.python.org/moin/BeginnersGuide).
 The scripts in this repo were tested on Python 3.10.
 To install and set up R you can follow the [CRAN website](https://cran.r-project.org/).
-We also recommend using R Studio as an interface of R [R Studio website](https://posit.co/download/rstudio-desktop/).
+We also recommend using R Studio as an interface of R. Here is the [R Studio website](https://posit.co/download/rstudio-desktop/).

 3. To run the Python scripts we recommend that you create a Python virtual environment.
-Create the virtual environment using python v3.10, as it supports the installation of spaCy v3.2.4 (which the scripts require):
+Create the virtual environment using python v3.10, as it supports the installation of spaCy v3.2.4, which some scripts in this repo require:

    ```bash
    python3.10 -m venv venv